ethyca/fides/docs/fides/docs/getting_started.md

 ### Docker Setup

-1. `make cli` - this will build the required images, spin up the database, and open a shell inside of a container with `fidesctl` installed
+1. `make cli` -> this will build the required images, spin up the database, and open a shell inside of a container with `fidesctl` installed
-1. About 15 seconds after the `fidesctl` shell initializes, run the `fidesctl ping`
+1. About 15 seconds after the `fidesctl` shell initializes, run the `fidesctl ping` command to verify that `fidesctl` can communicate with the server.
-1. `fidesctl` - this command will list all of the possible `fidesctl` commands
+1. `fidesctl` -> this command will list all of the possible `fidesctl` commands
-1. See the `Tutorial` page for further usage guides
+1. See the [Tutorial](tutorial.md) page for further usage guides

 ## Running Fides Locally